 For agroforestry projects:

-Timber products: Max.
+Max.
 10% of total trees after 20 years (*or following documented best forestry practices).
-If for profit, only for community profits.
+If for profit, only for community profits, as a sustainable income source or to continue with restoration activities.

 SELF-REPORTED